-Everyone wants to pass their driving test the first time, not only because of the stress it can cause, but because of the financial cost.
-Unfortunately, it is common for people to fail their G2 road test at the first attempt, either through nerves or due to the actions of others.
+Everyone wants to pass their driving test the first time, not only because of the stress it can cause, but also because of the financial cost.
+Unfortunately, it is common for people to fail their G2 road test on their first attempt, either due to nerves or the actions of others.
 Following these five G2 road test tips may make the difference between failing and passing your driving test.

 Moving off and coming to a stop